This article will help you:

 - If the exception is related to the candidate’s name or date of birth (DOB), Checkr will request a photo of a government-issued ID.

 - If it’s related to a motor vehicle record (MVR), a photo of a valid driver license is required.

-SSN Trace: Exceptions may arise for this search if the date of birth or name provided by the candidate does not match the information returned by the SSN trace.
-For these issues, the candidate will often be asked to submit a copy of their photo ID.
+SSN Trace Exceptions may occur if the date of birth or name provided by the candidate does not match the information returned by the SSN trace.
+For most of these issues, the candidate will be sent an email asking them to re-enter their Social Security Number.

-NOTE: If the Information returned from the SSN Trace does not match any of their provided information, or the information on their ID, we will not be able to complete the report, and you'll need to request a new report.
-If the applicant believes that the SSN they provided is correct, they’ll need to reach out to their local Social Security Office.
+If the information returned from the SSN Trace does not match the information provided, Checkr will not be able to complete the report, and you must request a new report.
+If the candidate believes the SSN they provided is correct, advise them to reach out to their local Social Security Office.
 (To find your local office, go to https://secure.ssa.gov.)

-Motor Vehicle Record: Exceptions will sometimes arise for this search if the driver's license number that the candidate entered does not match DMV records.
+Exceptions will sometimes arise for this check if the driver's license number that the candidate entered does not match DMV records.
 When this happens, Checkr will ask to see a copy of the candidate's driver license.

 Other exceptions may occur.
-All will provide a card that includes a description of the issue, the steps that must be taken to resolve it, a link to enter the requested information, a timestamp of when the exception was posted, and the amount of time remaining to post the information, and allow the search to continue.
+All will provide a card that includes a description of the issue, the steps that must be taken to resolve it, a link to enter the requested information, a timestamp of when the exception was posted, and the amount of time remaining to post the information and allow the check to continue.